zacanger/niddesa/text/generated-translations/cullaniddesa/05-sinhala-amazon.md

 Sadness should be changed and used to the point of view distress.
 (Out of 1889)

 [APZ 2.5] (#apz2 .5) {#apz2 .5 .ref .apz} as a result of certain doctrines
-Do they see, and see reproach by going into the heart, and karma and reward are mixing Reward and Karma Migration Name Figure and Migration Image Name and Migration Nation Did he go according to Jarrawen, and was madana by business, and was beaten by death, Is it not a place of protection, and not a place to be located, and not a place to be located
+Do they see, and see reproach by going into the heart, and kamma and reward are mixing Reward and Karma Migration Name Figure and Migration Image Name and Migration Nation Did he go according to Jarrawen, and was madana by business, and was beaten by death, Is it not a place of protection, and not a place to be located, and not a place to be located